Sharon Lockhart

 Sharon Lockhart (born 1964) is an American artist whose work considers social subjects primarily through motion film and still photography, often engaging with communities to create work as part of long-term projects.
 She received her BFA from the San Francisco Art Institute in 1991 and her MFA from Art Center College of Design in 1993.
 She has been a Radcliffe fellow, a Guggenheim fellow, and a Rockefeller fellow.
 Her films and photographic work have been widely exhibited at international film festivals and in museums, cultural institutions, and galleries around the world.
-She was an associate professor at the University of Southern California's Roski School of Fine Arts, resigning from the school in August 2015 in response to the continued administrative turmoil at Roski to take a position at the California Institute for the Arts.
+She was an associate professor at the University of Southern California's Roski School of Fine Arts, resigning from the school in August 2015 in response to the continued administrative turmoil at Roski to take a position at the California Institute of the Arts.
 Lockhart lives and works in Los Angeles, California.

 Work

 Goshogaoka Girls Basketball Team (1998)

 For Goshogaoka Girls Basketball Team, a series of 12 photographs, Lockhart turned to images of a girls' basketball team at a school in the Tokyo suburb of Goshogaoka, mimicking the style of the professional athlete's publicity still.
 The images were made in conjunction with the artist's first film, Goshogaoka, of the team executing elaborate (actually choreographed) practice drills.
 Whereas the camera in Goshogaoka remains fixed in one place the entire film, the viewpoint is constantly changing in Goshogaoka Girls Basketball Team, creating visual movement around the gym as well as around the players.